 \subsubsection{Extremal weight enumerators for distillation}

-We now attempt to use the above results to place an upper bound on $\nu$, following \cite{MALLOWS1973188}.
+We can extend the analysis used to prove Theorem \ref{theorem-mod-3} to prove the following bound on $\nu$ as a function of $n$, using ideas similar to those used to define extremal weight enumerators by Mallows and Sloane \cite{MALLOWS1973188}.
+We are interested in the noise-suppression exponent rather than the distance; in analogy to \cite{MALLOWS1973188}, we define an \textit{extremal weight enumerator for distillation}, to be one with the largest possible noise suppression exponent $\nu_{\rm max}$ consistent with invariant theory.
+We then show that, for any such enumerator, one of the $A_w$ is negative, which implies $\nu \leq \nu_{\rm max}$ for any realizable code.

-In \cite{MALLOWS1973188}, the concept of an extremal weight enumerator for a classical code was defined.
-The idea in \cite{MALLOWS1973188} is that, we demand $A_0=1$ and $A_i=0$ for all $i<d_{\rm max}$ -- and then use these equations to solve for the coefficients in the analogue of Equation \eqref{Aeq}, expressing the weight enumerator in terms of invariants.
-The total number of equations must be less than or equal to the total number of unknowns, and this determines the largest possible distance $d_max$.
-For the distance of a quantum code, we would instead impose $A_0=1$, and $C_i=0$ for $i<d_{\rm max}$.
+\begin{theorem} For any distillation routine based on an $M_3$-code, \end{theorem} \begin{proof} We first ignore both the classical and quantum constraints, and simply solve for $c_j$ and $d_j$ so that the LHS of \eqref{extremal-1} and \eqref{extremal-5} correspond to a value of $\nu$ that is as large as possible.

-Here we are interested in the noise-suppression exponent.
-In analogy to \cite{MALLOWS1973188}, we could define an extremal weight enumerator for distillation.
-For class $5$ codes, there are $2m+1$ unknown coefficients: $c'_j$, for $j=1, \ldots, m$ and $d'_k$, for $k=0, \ldots m$.
-By using these $2m+1$ unknowns to cancel the first $2m+1$ powers of $\phi$ that appear in the LHS of Equation \eqref{extremal-5} for class 5 codes -- we obtain $\frac{\nu_{\rm max}-2}{3}=2m+1$ for an extremal distillation routine.
+For class-$5$ codes, there are $2m+1$ unknown coefficients: $c_j$, for $j=1, \ldots, m$ and $d_k$, for $k=0, \ldots m$.
+By using these $2m+1$ unknowns to cancel the first $2m+1$ powers of $\phi$ that appear in the LHS of Equation \eqref{extremal-5} -- we obtain $\frac{\nu_{\rm max}-2}{3}=2m+1$ for an extremal distillation routine for class 5 codes.